KaiHotz/react-rollup-boilerplate/README.md

 Linting is set up through [ESLint](https://eslint.org/) and configured with  [eslint-config-react-app](https://www.npmjs.com/package/eslint-config-react-app) and
 [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier).
-You can modify linting rules by overriding them in the `.eslintrc.json` file.
+You can modify linting rules by overriding them in the `.eslintrc.cjs` file.

 ```
 yarn lint